MarwanAlkhaligy/Conway-Game-of-Life/README.md

 ##  Variations of Traditional CA:

- - Implement functionality to make Mouse Left Click draw on the grid (Activate a cell)
+ - Implemented functionality to make Mouse Left Click draw on the grid (Activate a cell)
- - Change the cells so that it becomes non-rectangular when it is activated or not
+ - Changed the cells so that it becomes non-rectangular when it is activated or not
- - Make the cell color a random color each time it is activated (State = 1)
+ - Made the cell color a random color each time it is activated (State = 1)

 ## Requirements :-